syedmohammed098/portfolio-website/README.md

 # Portfolio Website

 ## Description
-A personal portfolio website to showcase my skills, projects, and contact information.
-Built with HTML, CSS, and JavaScript.
+This is the personal portfolio website of SYED MOHAMMED WASEEM, a Computer Science Engineering student at NIT Andhra Pradesh.
+It showcases skills, projects, and contact information in a clean, modern design.

 ## Features
-- About Me section
+- Hero/About section
 - Skills showcase
-- Projects section with live demos
+- Projects section with live demo and source code links
-- Contact form
+- Contact information for recruiters

 ## Tech Stack
 - HTML